Greek hip-hop: Early 2010s: third generation – the crisis

 During the new decade and onwards the internet gave a further rise in popularity to rap.
 At the same time, a large part of the audience, it being mostly teens or pre-teens, abandoned other forms of Greek music dedicating themselves to rap.
 Considering rappers were now expressing emotions through rap and their everyday life, this way being more relatable but also more political.

 New crews who came to the new greek Hip Hop scene are Logos Timis, Joker/Two-Face and Fi Vita Sigma.
 The latter two bands were made by members of Bong Da City, who after the "Purple n' Blue" mixtape of 2011, their last album, went either solo, or with other bands.

-The new generation of rap has given plenty to the Boom bap genre with new bands being created constantly: Bloody Hawk, Mr.YO, Hawk, Logos Timis, Skiahtro, Katholou Crew, Rammenos Assos, Novel 729, Ethismos, Los Hermanos, Expend Flow, Zoro&Buzz, Lobo, Fer De Lance, Obnoxious Kas, Poetic, Tropeau Roman among others.
+The new generation of rap has given plenty to the Boom bap genre with new bands being created constantly: Bloody Hawk, Mr.YO, Hawk, Logos Timis, Skiahtro, Katholou Crew, Rammenos Assos, Novel 729, Ethismos, Zafko, Los Hermanos, Expend Flow, Zoro&Buzz, Lobo, Fer De Lance, Obnoxious Kas, Poetic, Tropeau Roman among others.